securecerts/verifyBot/README.md

 # VerifyBot
-A Discord Bot that verify an asset in a particular Algorand address and assign a role Project setup
+A Discord Bot that verify an asset in a particular Algorand address and assign a role.

 ### Project setup
 ```